haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-a.md

 Open an account or login to [swaggerhub.com](https://app.swaggerhub.com/home) than in the top right corner click on the username and select `API Key` in the new view, and click on `Copy API Key`, will need it later to upload the spec.

+> *PAY ATTENTION* - This API Key is highly sensitive, please make sure you giving it only to who you're fully trust.

 Back to the code, let's use GitHub Actions for the build and publish.

 Create the directory `.github/workflows` in the project's root, and within it create a new file named `actions.yml`.

-In this file add the build & the spec publish, see an empale for it: (read the comments 👀)
+In this file add the build & the spec publish, see an example for it: (read the comments 👀)
 ```yml

 name: node-api-spec-boilerplate # The deployment/action name